a2stuff/a2d/notes/testplan.md

 * Open a directory with more than 30 files, without resizing the window.
 Scroll up and down by one tick, by one page, and to the top/bottom.
 Verify that such operations scroll by an integral number of icons, i.e. the last row of labels are always the same distance from the bottom of the window.

 * Launch DeskTop.
 Open a volume window with enough icons that a scrollbar appears.
 Click on an active part of the scrollbar.
 Verify that the scrollbar responds immediately, not after the double-click detection delay expires.
+* Launch DeskTop.
+Open a volume window where the vertical and horizontal scrollbars are inactive.
+Click on each inactive scrollbar.
+Verify nothing happens.

 * Use BASIC.SYSTEM to create a file with type $08 e.g. `CREATE TEST08,T$08`.
 Launch DeskTop.
 Open the appropriate window.
 Verify that an icon appears for the file.
 * Use BASIC.SYSTEM to create a file with type $01 e.g. `CREATE TEST01,T$01`.
 Launch DeskTop.
 Open the appropriate window.
 Verify that an icon appears for the file.